ryangreen6/BII_Index_Change/README.md

 - Highlights:

 This notebook explores the change in BII by using a shapefile of the Phoenix Subdivision and BII data for the region.
-The workflow involves basic manipulation and plotting of shapefiles, importing and manipulating data from Microsoft's Planetary Computer, finding differences in raster data through albegra, and mapping spatial data.
+The workflow involves basic manipulation and plotting of shapefiles, importing and manipulating data from Microsoft's Planetary Computer, finding differences in raster data through algebra, and mapping spatial data.

 - About the data: